amirali00124/qr-code-api/README.md

 No environment variables required for basic functionality.

+### Important Notes

+- Vercel automatically detects TypeScript files in `/api` directory as serverless functions
+- No explicit runtime configuration needed in vercel.json
+- The `qrcode` package dependency is automatically handled by Vercel

 ## RapidAPI Integration

 This API is designed for RapidAPI marketplace listing.
 The `rapidapi.yaml` file contains the OpenAPI specification for marketplace integration.